Gaurav7974/HackOn-GeographyQuiz/README.md

 Choose difficulty (Easy, Medium, Hard).
 View score and correct answers after the quiz.
-Option to return to the home page.
-🔄 In Progress
+Option to return to the home page. created a backend for storing all this score of user and according to then we are ranking them 🔄 In Progress
 Multiplayer Mode:
 Real-time competitive and collaborative quiz challenges.